5 myths about the emergency contraceptive pill, busted

 Myth 4: If I take ECPs today, I’m covered if we have unprotected sex again tomorrow.

 ECPs are only good to protect against one act of unprotected sex.
 They work by blocking ovulation, but only for a few days, so if you take them and have unprotected sex again afterwards, you’re significantly increasing your risk of a pregnancy.
 If you have unprotected sex again within a few days of taking the pills, there will be more sperm waiting in the fallopian tubes when the egg is eventually released.

 Myth 5: ECPs will mess up your fertility if you take them too many times.

 There is zero evidence that taking ECPs multiple times affects future fertility.
 Probably the biggest risk of taking ECPs multiple times is an eventual unintended pregnancy.
-ECPs prevent about 7 out of 8 pregnancies that would otherwise occur, meaning it’s less effective than other types of birth control like the pill, patch, and ring.
-It’s way less effective than the IUD or implant.
-Also, depending on your health insurance, it may be expensive.
+ECPs prevent about 7 out of 8 pregnancies that would otherwise occur, meaning they’re less effective than other types of birth control like the pill, patch, and ring.
+ECPs are way less effective than the IUD or implant.
+Also, depending on your health insurance, it may be expensive to take them repeatedly.